 Dyer teaches her patients a quick three step method: "[First], say (or yell) in your own mind 'STOP!' immediately when you notice the voice," she says. "[Second], Take 3 deep abdominal breaths.
 [Third], envision a quiet, calm, beautiful and strengthening image that you have created already as a go to focal point.
 Keep breathing.
 Repeat if necessary."

-Paying attention to being kinder and gentler to yourself is more powerful than most of us think.
+being kinder and gentler to yourself is more powerful than most of us think.
 "Replacing the negative voice (and cognitive distortions) with positive affirmations and statements of self-efficacy really is effective," says Dyer.
 "Find or create positive self-statements that reflect strength, confidence, accomplishments, and personal rights.
 By challenging the negative and creating positive emotional strength, you increase both your mood and your self-respect."
+5 Sing The Thought

 When that negative voice is running rampant, it can lead us to make bad decisions.
 Instead, call a friend you can trust and ask if you can borrow their clear mind for a time.
 "Their suggestions may not be the perfect ones, but in hearing other ways of thinking, [you are] freed up to see novel choices," says Sioris.
 "And, [you] remind yourself that negative thoughts can exist, but they don't have to be the deciders in any one moment."